 In addition to strengthening our referrals to home repair groups, the agency could benefit from assisting with financial education and pathways to homeownership for low-income people.
-Searching for partners that will assist homeless families through community supports is one way we can accomplish this.
+Partnerships with local churches has recently helped BSACAP assist some homeless families in the area.
+Searching for partners that will assist homeless families through community supports is another way we can accomplish this.

 The Community Needs Assessment data showed that Education ranked as the third highest need among those surveyed.
-This is the third consecutive year that Education has ranked as the third highest need in the CNA.
+This is the fourth consecutive year that Education has ranked as the third highest need in the Community Needs Assessment.
 Education is deemed a family-level need for Big Sandy Area Community Action Program.